MyroG/Portable-Panel/README.md

 A more complex example where the panel can be thrown away.
 Once the player is too far away from the panel, it dissintegrates, which is done with a basic particle animation.
 ![Showcase](https://github.com/MyroG/Portable-Panel/blob/main/Presentation2.gif)

+The prefab `AndroidPanelModule` adds an overlay so the Panel can easily be opened and closed on Android devices, it adds a screen space canvas with a button, the panel can be customized if needed.
+ I would recommend to add it into your scene so Android users can open the panel on their device, the field `Panel Instance` at the prefab root needs to reference your panel.

 ## Installation

 Installation is pretty easy, just attach the `PortablePanel` script on a GameObject, you can also try the prefabs included in the package.
 Do not attach that script directly on the panel, attach it rather on a separate GameObject.